Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 Yatsugatake Haramura Winery / Hoshifuru Wine Chardonnay 2023

-With fresh citrusy aromas typical of Chardonnay, lively sharp acidity, and an alcohol content of 11%, it is a wonderful finish with a medium-body texture despite its modest strength.
+With fresh citrus aromas typical of Chardonnay, lively sharp acidity, and a moderate 11% alcohol content, it has a wonderful medium-bodied texture.

 The label design, reminiscent of the star-filled night sky of Haramura, is truly romantic.